 We do not knowingly collect any Special Categories of Personal Data (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 We may however be provided with Special Category Personal Data under a contract we have with a customer or provider, but we will only receive and process this where you will have given your express consent to sharing it in advance.

-Where we need to collect personal data by law, or under the terms of a contract (i.e. App user licence) we have with you, or we have legitimate interest in collecting because of a service offered, and you fail to provide that data when requested, we may not be able to perform the contract or service we have or are trying to enter into with you.
-In this case, we may have to cancel a registration or service you have with us but we will endeavour to notify you if this is the case at the time.
+Where we need to collect personal data by law, or under the terms of a contract we have with you, or your employer or other client entity that has given you access to our Sites (“Service Subscriber” – which is the term we use in our End User Licence and Acceptable Use Policy), or which is a condition of an event registration or other service, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (or to provide you with services).
+In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.

 We use different methods to collect data from and about you including through:

 · Direct interactions.
-You may give us your Identity, Profile, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email, social media or otherwise.
+You may give us your Identity, Contact and Financial Data by filling in forms on our Sites or by corresponding with us by post, phone, email, social media or otherwise.
 This includes personal data you provide when you:

 (a) analytics providers, such as Google Analytics or social media providers based in the UK, EU/ EEA or US;